nlivaic/DistributedSystems/README.md

 #### Asynchronous Coupling
 * HTTP (202 Accepted), AMQP, Apache Kafka, Amazon SQS and others
 * Allows the delivery to take place and server to validate the incoming payload.
-Business invariant cannot be checked, but information can be returned to the client on how top check in later.
+Business invariant cannot be checked, but information can be returned to the client on how to check in later.
 * Commands should be done using an asynchronous communication.
-Client should be returned a 202 Accepted and the processing should be done in the background as this decouples the client and the server.
+Client should be returned a 202 Accepted and the processing should be done in the background as this decouples the client from the server.
 This does make the system more complicated overall as the client now has to check back to see the result of the processing.
 * Events should be done asynchronously because the system of record is publishing these to let others know it has finished an action - it is not interested in who picks up the message and therefore decoupling is paramount.

 ### Publishing Contract Packages